girlguidinghertfordshire/ggherts/county-teams/outdoor/walking/index.md

 ## Newsletter

-See what the Walking Team have been up to recently, and what they have planned for the future in the latest Walking Team newsletter:
+See what the Walking Team have been up to recently, and what they have planned for the future:

 ![](/assets/images/core/walking-team-ident.webp){:.w-75.d-lg-none.mb-3}
 ![](/assets/images/core/walking-team-ident.webp){:.float-lg-end.ms-3.mb-3.w-50.d-none.d-lg-inline}